 Consult a Massachusetts Contract Litigation Attorney

-If you have an issue that deals with the assignment of a contract, the attorneys at the Katz Law Group can help you enforce your rights and protect the interests of your business.
-Contact us today for a free consultation.
+If you have an issue that deals with the assignment of a contract, the Katz Law Group can help you enforce your rights and protect the interests of your business.
+Contact us today or call us at (508) 480-8202 to schedule a consultation.
+Our business litigation lawyers have nearly 40 years of experience helping people in Massachusetts, including Worcester, Framingham, and Marlborough.